Air purifiers are wonderful and can definitely improve your quality of life. Unfortunately, a lot of the ones sold today

 To meet the standard a filter must be able to remove 99.97% of airborne particles that enter it down to 0.3 microns in size.

-The efficiency refers how many particles it can trap and remove from a purifier’s airflow that enters it.
+A filter’s efficiency refers how many particles it can trap and remove from the airflow that passes through it.
 At 99.97%, for every 10,000 particles flowing into it only about 3 escape.

 HEPA filters are very effective at cleaning air!

 HEPA-type vs. true HEPA explained

 This graph shows how typical air purifiers like HEPA filters perform when used in an air purifier.

 A HEPA filter’s efficiency actually begins to fall for particles near the size of 0.3uM, which is why they’re rated to “99.97% of particles down to 0.3uM.”
 Filters actually work even better above that size (as seen in the graph, like 5uM for example).

 Following the red line on the graph you can see that the efficiency (the amount of particles it can capture) drops a bit near a certain size range.

 The minimum particle size it works well at is the most important thing to know.
 In the case of a genuine (true) HEPA filter you can be sure that’s 0.3uM (less than 1 millionth of a meter).

 “HEPA-type” filters are those that look similar to true HEPA filters but don’t meet the same requirements.
 They are not standardized and can have any range of efficiency and minimum particle size cleaning.

 HEPA-type purifiers are sold to give buyer the impression they’re getting the same performance when in fact who knows?
 Unless its specifically made clear, it’s anybody’s guess.